keithruezyl1/law-entry-extension/docs/CONSTITUTION_PROVISION_GUIDE.md

   - `verified`: Set to `false`
   - `verified_at`: Set to `null`
   - `verified_by`: Set to `null`
+- **Progress Tracking:** Imported entries count towards daily quotas and progress
+  - Each imported entry increments the user's daily progress for that entry type
+  - Progress is tracked by entry type (e.g., `constitution_provision`, `statute_section`)
+  - Imported entries contribute to quota completion just like manually created entries
 - **No manual input required:** These fields are automatically populated during import

 ### **Jurisdiction Validation**